eugeniovaretti/streaming-data-analytics/codes/epl_bocce/readme.md

 GROUP BY b.round;
 ```

-Try to solve Q2-Bis by yourself...
+Try to solve Q2-Bis by yourself... :-)

-Moreover, we can answer to the question Q2-extra considering, e.g, i=2, using the HAVING clause:
+Moreover, we can answer to the question Q2-extra considering, e.g, i=2, using the [HAVING clause](http://esper.espertech.com/release-8.9.0/reference-esper/html_single/#epl-grouping-having):

 ```
 @Name('Q2-extra')
 SELECT b.round as round, COUNT(*)